validaoxyz/hyperliquid-exporter/README.md

 # Hyperliquid Exporter

-A Prometheus and optional OTLP exporter for Hyperliquid node operators.
+A Prometheus exporter with optional OTLP for the families marked `OTel bridge` in the metrics reference.
 It reads bounded node files, streams, API responses, and Linux host state for HyperCore, HyperEVM, HyperBFT, network, and process metrics.
 See the [metrics reference](docs/metrics.md) for the generated inventory and interpretation limits.

 ## Install